alvarobartt/tensorflow-serving-streamlit/README.md

-# what-simpson-character-is-this
+# :framed_picture: Serve TensorFlow ML models with TF-Serving and then create a Streamlit UI to use those models!

-Additional Streamlit UI for the CNN developed at https://github.com/alvarobartt/serving-tensorflow-models
+TODO